EnockOMONDI/yummytummy2025/MPESA_CALLBACK_URL_UPDATE_SUMMARY.md

 ## 🎉 **CONCLUSION**

-The M-Pesa callback URL configuration has been successfully updated to use the new domain `livegreat.co.ke`.
+The M-Pesa callback URL configuration has been successfully updated to use the new domain `www.livegreat.co.ke`.
 The changes ensure:

 1. **Safaricom Compliance:** All requirements met for production callbacks
 2. **Secure Configuration:** HTTPS enforced, proper domain validation